slackapi/bolt-js/docs/_functions/listening.md

 Your app must call `complete()` to indicate that the function’s execution was successful, or `fail()` to signal that the function failed to complete.

+To learn more about listening to custom function executions, see the [Slack API documentation](https://api.slack.com/automation/functions/custom-bolt#listener).

 </div>

 ```js